-Batch normalization [47] is a method used to speedup and stabilize the training of DNN networks through normalization of the layers' inputs by re-centering and re-scaling them.
-Batch normalization has also been reported to act as a regularizer and improve generalization [48].
-Thus, it is reasonable that batch normalization could help improving OoD generalization but this has not been studied so far.
+Batch normalization (BN) (loffe & Szegedy, 2015) is a method used to speed-up and stabilize the training of DNN networks through normalization of the layers' inputs by re-centering and re-scaling them.
+Batch normalization has also been reported to act as a regularizer (Luo, Wang, Shao, & Peng, 2019).
+Yet, in OoD conditions the statistics of the dataset may change and hence, the statistics used to normalize the layer may not be valid anymore.
+Previous works have pointed out that in OoD conditions batch normalization needs to be adjusted (Schneider et al., 2020; Xie et al., 2020).
+Thus, it is reasonable that batch normalization also needs adjustment to help improving generalization to OoD orientations and illuminations, but this has not been studied so far.